aiplanethub/agent-framework-docs/docs/index.md

 ## What is Agent Workflow Framework?

-The Agent Workflow Framework is a powerful Python library that allows you to:
+The Agent Workflow Framework is a powerful Python framework that allows you to:

 - Build intelligent AI agents with custom tools and capabilities
 - Orchestrate complex multi-agent workflows